ctessler/f1tenth_lab3_template/README.md

 ros2 launch wall_follow_launch.py speed:=2.0 P:=2.0 I:=2.0 D:=2.0
 ```

+**Demonstrations**: Students will be given 20 minutes each to demo in class between two days.
+Teams will be asked to present in a round robin fashion- in numerical order.
+If there remains any extra time between implementations, the next group to present will be allowed to start their 20 minute slot.
+Leftover teams will be allowed to present in the same numerical order in whatever leftover time exists.

 **Simulator Demonstration**: Students will be required to demonstrate their team's implementation in class on the specified evaluation date.
+Students should have their implementations ready for demonstration before their allotted time (simulator already pulled up, teleop, etc.).
 Team's will test their implementation in the Levine Hall (default) map.
 A successful demonstration includes:

 - The vehicle autonomously drives a lap, following the left wall, around the track without collision.
 - The vehicle can drive with imperceptible oscillations after turning the first corner.
 - The vehicle can successfully make it past the trap in the bottom of the simulator map.

 **On Vehicle Demonstration:** The presentation on vehicle will be held in person on a track set up in the classroom.
+Students will have whatever is remaining of their 20 minutes on vehicle to demo.
 The vehicle will be expected to complete the following tasks:
 - The vehicle autonomously drives a lap, following the left wall, around the track without collision.
 - The vehicle can drive with imperceptible oscillations after turning the first corner.
 - The vehicle can successfully make it past traps located on the track.